ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 What is ERP software?

 ERP software, or enterprise resource planning software, is a type of business management software that allows organizations to automate and integrate their core business processes.
-This can include processes such as finance, human resources, inventory management, supply chain management, and more.
+This can include processes such as financial management, human resources, inventory management, supply chain management, and more.
 The goal of an ERP system is to provide a single source of truth for all a company’s business data, helping to streamline operations, increase efficiency, and improve decision-making.

 What is on premise ERP?